kylejcaron/python-ab-testing-handbook/README.md

 # AB Testing in Industry

-An introduction to A/B testing in industry using Python.
+A lightweight introduction to A/B testing in industry using Python.
+View the in-progress handbook [here](https://kylejcaron.github.io/python-ab-testing-handbook/intro.html)

 ## [DRAFT] Table of Contents